yamamoto-febc/terraform/website/source/docs/providers/sacloud/index.html.markdown

 # Sakura Cloud Provider

-The SakuraCloud(sacloud) provider is used to interact with the resources supported by SakuraCloud.
+The SakuraCloud provider is used to interact with the resources supported by SakuraCloud.
 The provider needs to be configured with the proper credentials before it can be used.